ajh/safit/README.md

 safit is a command line utility to send notifications.
 It can be used to notify when a long running command is finished for example.

+# Installation

+I'd be nice if this could be distributed as a stand alone binary or something.
+But since it's not...

+   $ gem install safit

+Then run like:

+   $ safit notify "does this work?"

+If using rvm, this is a nice way to make the executable available globally (with rvm version 1.20.7):

+  $ rvm wrapper
+  $ rvm wrapper ruby-1.9.3@whatever --no-prefix safit

 # Usage

 There are two ways to use this.